client9/misspell/README.md

 [Aho–Corasick algorithm](https://en.wikipedia.org/wiki/Aho–Corasick_algorithm).
 This makes multiple substring matches *simultanouesly*

-In addition this uses multiple CPU cores to works on multiple files
+In addition this uses multiple CPU cores to works on multiple files.

 ### What problems does it have?

 Unlike the other projects, this doesn't know what a "word" is.
 There may be more false positives and false negatives due to this.
+On the otherhand, it sometimes catches things others don't.

-Please file bugs and we'll fix them!
+Either way, please file bugs and we'll fix them!

 Since it operates in parallel to make corrections, it can be non obvious to determine exactly what word was corrected.